 Go larger than this, and it will have a hard time retaining the moisture.

 For reference, check out this Exo Terra Gecko Cave.

-This may give you a useful reference on the size and shape we’re looking for.
+This may give you a helpful reference on the size and shape we’re looking for.

 Substrate – You’ll need a special substrate for the moist hide as well.